My way (Full text)

 I believe in making relevant art; art that touches the soul, as other artists' works have touched mine.
 Relevance can be associated to craftsmanship and expressiveness.
 Art does not provide explanations or prescriptive knowledge; it just reveals or creates mysteries for engaging oneself in the life experience.

 My work weaves a thread of curiosity through a sometimes compromised sense of reality as I wish to access the uncommon, the ambiguous and mysteries hidden to the view of everyone.
 Within it, any symbolism is incidental.

 Symbolism in the rescue of the creative is acceptable in so far it takes a back seat in the process, otherwise it amounts to a mere attempt to manipulating the viewer.
 Symbolism is only valid if it brings an ambiguous quality to the artwork.
 In ambiguity mysteries lie, truths are in constant becoming, and realizations are never ending.

 The creation of works of art in a utilitarian world becomes a realization process when the quest for control and rationalizing is abandoned, at least, temporarily.
 Art is neither a ritual nor a cure; it’s a confrontation.
 A ritual implies a covenant; a cure implies the search for a remedy; and a confrontation requires abandoning pretences and facing up to defeat along the process.
 I can’t do art without the feeling I have nothing to lose.

 It requires surrendering to the process without capitulating along the way.
 Art for me is neither a negotiation nor a solution but a realization process that occurs where dreams meet reality.
-That zone is an edge where we feel unsafe, and risks have to be faced.
+That zone is an edge where I feel unsafe, and risks have to be faced.
 Each of us has his/ her own edge.

 There are no symbols to represent such realizations, which happen during the artwork conception and execution stages.
 This dynamic is valid if the intention is not compromised; an Artist does not please anyone but himself.